Visiting Professor of Literature and Women’s/Gender Studies

 Graziella is working on a book titled Un-Becoming Fascists: The Use of Political Autobiographies in Nation Building, which is an analysis of the use of autobiography in everyday politics, starting from the obsession with autobiography in the Italian late 40s.

-- PhD in Italian/Comparative Literature/ Women’s and Gender Studies
+- PhD in Italian/Comparative Literature/ Women’s and Gender Studies from Northwestern University

 - MA in University of Washington, Seattle